rust-lang/book/nostarch/chapter19.md

 ### Dynamically Sized Types and the `Sized` Trait

-Due to Rust’s need to know certain details, such as how much space to allocate for a value of a particular type, there is a corner of its type system that can be confusing: the concept of *dynamically sized types*.
+Rust needs to know certain details about its types, such as how much space to allocate for a value of a particular type.
+This leaves one corner of its type system a little confusing at first: the concept of *dynamically sized types*.
 Sometimes referred to as *DSTs* or *unsized types*, these types let us write code using values whose size we can know only at runtime.

 Let’s dig into the details of a dynamically sized type called `str`, which we’ve been using throughout the book.
 That’s right, not `&str`, but `str` on